 The learning coach and scholar must ensure that activity logs are accurate, marking activity each day in the relevant subject areas.
-Activities may include virtual course sessions, outside course sessions, lessons at home, field trips, etc. This log is a mandatory requirement and must be updated daily and signed by the learning coach or authorized contact each Learning Period
+Activities may include virtual courses, outside courses, courses at learning centers, lessons at home, field trips, etc. This log is a mandatory requirement and must be updated daily and signed by the Learning Coach or authorized contact each Learning Period.
+Connection meetings also validate activity logs.
 Blanks on the activity log from lack of educational activity for the day or from lack of connections with the ST are considered absences.
 All absences are unexcused.